status-im/nimbus-eth1/fluffy/docs/content_seeding.md

 # Seeding data into the Portal history network

+## Seeding from locally stored history data

-## Building and seeding epoch accumulators into the Portal history network
+### Building and seeding epoch accumulators into the Portal history network

-### Step 1: Building the epoch accumulators
+#### Step 1: Building the epoch accumulators
 1. Set-up access to an Ethereum JSON-RPC endpoint (e.g. local geth instance) that can serve the data.